oswee/oswee/infra/ansible/README.md

 UPDATE: In case of Nvim, don't use tags.
 For teardown not to kick in i did implemented simple `when` conditional.

-Vagrant is the only maintained scenario if at all (too early to spend time on pollishing up the roles).
+Vagrant is the only maintained scenario if at all (too early to spend time on polishing up the roles).
 Later potentially I will introduce Podman scenario as well.
 No any plans of supporting Docker.